mvdwetering/ynca/docs/PRACTICALITIES.md

 From a quick look at the product manuals those models do not support the older surround decoder values.
 AURO-3D does not seem to be available on RX-1060 and it is unknown how to detect AURO-3D support.

+## SONG vs TRACK for songtitles

+It seems that most sources that support METAINFO for songs use SONG for songtitle.

+However Spotify uses TRACK instead.

+Pandora seems to use TRACK or SONG.
+Might depend on firmware version?

+TRACK is seen in the RX-A6A (1.80/3.12) and TSR-700 (1.53/3.12) logs and on internet mentioned for RX-A850 SONG only seen on internet without mention of receiver or firmware version